 From 1894 to Today: The History of Thomas College

-1894: Keist Business College is founded three floors above F.W.
+1894: Kiest Business College is founded three floors above F.W.
 Woolworth Co. in the Edith Building as a non-sectarian, co-educational college dedicated to career training.

-1896: Keist Business College, with a growing reputation for coeducational career training, is purchased by William Morgan and renamed Morgan Business College.
+1896: Kiest Business College, with a growing reputation for coeducational career training, is purchased by William Morgan and renamed Morgan Business College.

 1911: Morgan Business College is purchased by Peterborough, New Hampshire-based railroad administrator John L. Thomas Sr., who was himself a graduate of the business college.
 The College is renamed Morgan-Thomas Business College.
 For more than 45 years, the college earns an excellent reputation for educating accountants and secretaries, and sees increased student enrollment.
 Thomas, serving as the College’s “principal,” develops a reputation as a gifted teacher.